weebNeedWeed/ws-deploying-spring-ecs-fargate/content/4-ECSExec/4.3-VPCEndpoint/_index.md

 ![image](/images/4.3/Group174.png)

 7\.
-Scroll to the bottom and click **Create endpoint**.
+Review your configuration and click **Create endpoint**.

 ![image](/images/4.3/Group175.png)

 8\.
-Wait a couple of minutes for the endpoint to be created before going to the next step.
+Wait for the endpoint to be created (this may take a few minutes) before proceeding to the next step.